simoninireland/epydemic/doc/glossary.rst

       a set of discrete compartments with transitions possible between them.
 Transitions typically occur with some base probability, which might be fixed or might vary across the course of the simulation.
-See :ref:`Hethcote <Het00>` for a survey,
+See Hethcote :cite:`Hethcote-CompartmentedModels` for a survey,

    contact tree
       The way in which individuals were infected during thhe infection.